ALEXANDRA GILLIAMS

 Alexandra Gilliams is a PhD candidate in Art History at Université Paris 1 Panthéon-Sorbonne.
 She is also a writer and researcher who has assisted in developing cultural projects for galleries, museums, and publications for eight years.

-She writes about artists who create critical works across technology, science, and society.
+She is assisting curators with research for an upcoming exhibition about AI at the Jeu de Paume in Paris.
 Bylines include Spike Art Magazine, Do Not ResearchCLOT, XIBT, Art Observed, and ARTPIL.

-She is a founding member of the AI/Arts Observatory, a research group at the Sorbonne that was created by Antonio Somaini, theorist and professor of film, media, and visual culture.
+She is a founding member of the AI/Arts Observatory, a research association at the Sorbonne that was created by Antonio Somaini, theorist and professor of film, media, and visual culture.

 ︎ Email